alissatroiano/Jammming-App/README.md

 11. Implement Spotify Search Request
 12. Save a User's Playlist
 Step 13 (Deploy) is an optional step that will be refined and included in the next commit for this project.

-# Advanced Functionality
- In addition to the steps required by Codecademy to complete the project, this build also includes the following features:
- - Pressing enter triggers a search
- - Successful deployment using Surge (an optional step)
- - Custom CSS elements (including a new background palette)